Families (TV series)

-Families was a daytime soap opera, broadcast on the ITV network from 1990 to 1993.
-Created by writer Kay Mellor, it followed two families; the Thompsons, based in Cheshire, England (in the fictional market town of Westbury), and the Stevens, living in Sydney, Australia.
+Families is a daytime soap opera, broadcast on the ITV network from 1990 to 1993.
+Created by writer Kay Mellor, it followed two families; the Thompsons, based in Cheshire, England in the fictional market town of Westbury, and the Stevens, living in Sydney, Australia.
 It was produced and recorded at Studio 6 at Granada Studios in Manchester.

 History

-Debuting on 23 April 1990, the series aired twice per week (Monday and Tuesday).
+Debuting on 23 April 1990, the series aired twice per week on Mondays and Tuesdays.
 Both episodes were also repeated on Thursdays at 10.40pm in the Granada TV region as part of their late night strand.
 The show was unusual for a daytime soap, regularly tackling subjects that at the time would have been deemed controversial for a prime time soap.
 These included murder, suicide, incest, drugs, adultery, prostitution, mental health problems and homosexuality.
 It also contained some strong language and scenes of a sexual nature, all of which were screened, in most ITV regions, mid-afternoon immediately prior to children's programming.
 The theme music was composed by Matthew Scott.

 In July 1993, after 324 episodes, the series ceased production, to be succeeded by daytime repeats of Coronation Street and Emmerdale.
 The final episode, aired in August 1993, was a dramatic feature length finale involving a birth, a possible suicide and a large and unexpected inheritance.

-Several of those who worked on the series later went on to greater success: Jude Law was a regular cast member for two years (as Nathan Thompson) and Russell T Davies wrote for the programme.
-Amanda Wenban later joined Yorkshire Television soap Emmerdale before heading back to Cheshire to play the role of Ruth Tyler in the second series of Russell T Davies' camp and ironic late night soapy-drama Revelations.